openhwgroup/cv32e40x/docs/user_manual/source/x_ext.rst

 In short: From a functional perspective it should not matter whether an instruction is handled inside the core or inside a coprocessor.
 In both cases the instructions need to obey the same instruction dependency rules, memory consistency rules, load/store address checks, fences, etc.

+The user interface can be used to provide additional data from the |corev| to the coprocessor.
+The coprocessor can respond to this data.
+The transaction can be done at any point of the offloading process.

 :numref:`Compressed interface signals` describes the compressed interface signals.